awsdocs/amazon-sagemaker-developer-guide/doc_source/amazon-sagemaker-operators-for-kubernetes.md

 #### Attach the AmazonSageMakerFullAccess Policy to the Role<a name="attach-the-amazonsagemakerfullaccess-policy-to-the-role"></a>

-To give the role access to Amazon SageMaker, attach the [AmazonSageMakerFullAccess](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AmazonSageMakerFullAccess) policy\.
+To give the role access to SageMaker, attach the [AmazonSageMakerFullAccess](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/AmazonSageMakerFullAccess) policy\.
 If you want to limit permissions to the operator, you can create your own custom policy and attach it\.

  To attach AmazonSageMakerFullAccess, run the following command: